 - what you were doing when the rigidity/pain began

-Being aware of these factors will help your doctor establish your diagnosis.
+Knowing these factors will help your doctor make a diagnosis.

-The first steps in finding the cause of abdominal rigidity are to discuss your medical history.
+The first step in finding the cause of abdominal rigidity is to discuss your medical history.
 A physical exam will usually reveal the cause.
-Your doctor may order the following tests:
+Your doctor may also order blood tests, including:

 - serum electrolytes (potassium, sodium, chloride, bicarbonate)